 [see: Seasonal Precipitation Maps]

-- The U. S. Drought Monitor map released on July 8 depicts 40% of the state in Severe Drought conditions, 53% of the state in Moderate Drought conditions and 7% of the state in Abnormally Dry conditions.
-The last time this high of a percentage of the state was covered by Severe Drought conditions was in May 2015.
+- The U. S. Drought Monitor map released on July 5 depicts .5% of the state in Moderate Drought conditions and 17% of the state in Abnormally Dry conditions.
 The U.S. Drought Monitor index is a blend of science and subjectivity where drought categories (Moderate, Severe, etc.) are based on several indicators.